alexiob/tantivy_ex/README.md

 2. **Leverage fast fields**: Use `:fast` for sorting and aggregations
 3. **Batch operations**: Commit documents in batches for better performance
 4. **Memory management**: Tune writer memory budget based on your use case
-5. **Custom tokenizers**: Choose tokenizers that match your search requirements
+5. **Choose optimal tokenizers**: Match tokenizers to your search requirements
+   - Use `"default"` for natural language content with stemming
+   - Use `"simple"` for structured data like product codes
+   - Use `"whitespace"` for tag fields and technical terms
+   - Use `"keyword"` for exact matching fields
+6. **Language-specific optimization**: Use language analyzers for better search quality
+7. **Register tokenizers once**: Call `register_default_tokenizers()` at application startup

 ## Examples